kerner-lab/kerner-lab.github.io/_posts/2017-12-01-Quntifying-impact-of-conflict-on-agricultural-lan-Sudan.md

 ---
 layout: post
-title: "Quantifying the Impact of Conflict on Agricultural Land in Sudan"
+title: Quantifying the Impact of Conflict on Agricultural Land in Sudan
 summary: Quantify changes in cultivated land (2022 vs. 2023).
 Link conflict events to agricultural declines.
 Assess war impact on food security in Sudan.